 12. Cleveland Botanical Garden

-Some top attractions of the Cleveland Botanical Garden are Hershey Children’s Garden, the Ohio Woodland, the Japanese Garden, and the Western Reserve Herb Society Garden.
-You will come across hundreds of different plants and flowers from across the globe.
+Today, guests can enjoy displays like the Children’s Garden, Japanese Garden, Western Reserve Herb Society Garden, and Ohio Woodland area.
+Here, you can see hundreds of different plants and flowers from across the globe.

 13. Cleveland History Center